hajoch/CS290N/README.md

 # CS290N
-Reop for our project in CS290N W15 : Elasticsearch
+Repo for our project in CS290N W15 : Elasticsearch